workarea-commerce/workarea/docs/verification/wa-ci-008-local-build-gate.md

 ### Troubleshooting

-- If services don’t start, double-check you exported the env vars above (or use the one-liner).
+- If services don’t start, first confirm Docker is running.
+If you’re overriding defaults, double-check the env vars above (or use the one-liner).
 - If you need a clean restart:

   ```bash